bumper21/feel-better-dev/README.md

 Version 1.0
 Feel Better is a mental health wellness web application.

 This application was made to assist those struggling with their mental health through simple mental health exercises, educational/motivational videos, and the ability to journal and track ones emotions.

-Backend Logic Built with...
+Backend Logic Built with...<br>
--Ruby on Rails
+-Ruby on Rails <br>
--ActiveRecord
+-ActiveRecord <br>
--PostgresSQL
+-PostgresSQL <br>

-Front End built with...
+Front End built with...<br>
--ReactJS
+-ReactJS <br>
 -React-Bootstrap
 -Rails Views
 -Bootstrap